 22, Spend Money on Experiences

 Building memories can be a better investment in happiness than building wealth.
 Even though new materials tend to give some degree of joy, they are shortlived.
-So make sure you spend building your list of things to do rather than things to have.
+So make sure you spend time building your list of things to do rather than things to have.
+This is my personal tip to find ways to be happier.

 23, Meet New People